 Ronald McDonald House Charities of Oregon and Southwest Washington (RMHC or the Organization) is a non-profit corporation, incorporated in 1982 under the laws of the State of Oregon.
-RMHC's House Program, its cornerstone program, provides temporary lodging, comfort, family based activities and general support for families of seriously ill and injured children who are being treated at medical facilities in the communities of Portland, Bend, and Springfield, Oregon.
+RMHC's House Program, its cornerstone program, provides temporary lodging, a comprehensive meal program, comfort, family-based activities, and general support for families of seriously ill and injured children who are being treated at medical facilities in the communities of Portland, Bend, and Springfield, Oregon.